 This Easy Black Bean Soup is hearty and healthy.
 Make it with canned black beans for a quick and easy one-pot meal.
 You can enjoy the soup chunky or blend it up for a creamy black bean soup!Jump to Recipe Print Recipe

-Today I’m sharing a favourite soup recipe that’s perfect for lunch or dinner.
+Some of my favourite go to recipes are those that can be made with staple ingredients.
 I know that as long as I have some good quality boxed broths, canned beans and a few other staple ingredients, I can get a delicious and healthy meal on the table quickly.

 Not only is this soup delicious but it’s also good for you.
 Black beans are naturally low in fat, high in fibre and protein and are a very good source of essential vitamins and minerals.
 And for those with gluten intolerance, this soup is also naturally gluten-free.

 How to Make it

 This Southwestern flavoured bean soup is so simple to make, requires mostly staple ingredients and can easily be made vegetarian or even vegan by using vegetable broth.
 Using canned black beans means this soup can be prepared quickly.
 In fact, including prep and cook time you can make this soup in less than 60 minutes!